 \subsubsection{Personalized and adaptable expectations.}

-\textbf{Driving customization.} Driving customization is reflected in two main aspects.
-First, users want support for situational, ad hoc needs during a trip.
-Participants expressed a desire to make temporary routing or stopping requests, such as changing the destination or adding an intermediate stop, and expect the robotaxi to evaluate whether such requests can be accommodated and then confirm the outcome.
+\textbf{Driving customization.} Driving customization was reflected in two main aspects.
+First, users wanted support for situational, ad hoc needs during a trip.
+Participants expressed a desire to make temporary routing or stopping requests, such as changing the destination or adding an intermediate stop, and expected the robotaxi to evaluate whether such requests could be accommodated and then confirm the outcome.
 For example, P10 described that \textit{``I want an AI-driven interaction in which the user could request a destination change or an additional waypoint, and the system would assess feasibility and respond accordingly.''}

 Second, users emphasized the need for customizable driving modes.
-Some participants felt that current driving modes are overly simplistic and hoped for multiple predefined options, such as ``fast'' or ``casual'' modes.
-For instance, P08 suggested \textit{``having a special mode for urgent situations and another for more relaxed travel.''} Beyond speed alone, several users expected multidimensional customization, including factors such as ride smoothness, scenic quality of the route, travel time, and cost.
-P11 noted that, \textit{``I think that when robotaxi reaches new places, there may be routes with much better scenery.
-Some people might actually want to see more beautiful views and would be willing to take a longer, more indirect route for that.''} P11 highlighted the importance of time and money, \textit{``Some routes save time but cost more, for example because the distance is longer.
+Some participants felt that current driving modes were overly simplistic and hoped for multiple predefined options, such as ``fast'' or ``casual'' modes.
+For instance, P08 suggested, \textit{``Robotaxis can have a special mode for urgent situations and another for more relaxed travel.''} Beyond speed alone, several users expected multidimensional customization, including factors such as ride smoothness, scenic quality of the route, travel time, and cost.
+P11 noted that \textit{``Some people might actually want to see more beautiful views and would be willing to take a longer and more indirect route for that.''} P11 highlighted the importance of time and money, \textit{``Some routes save time but cost more, for example, because the distance is longer.
 I hope there could be an option to choose.
 What I really care about is how long it takes and how much it costs.''}